graphcore/poptorch/docs/user_guide/overview.rst

 In order to capture the ``pvti`` reports needed for the PopVision System Analyser you only need to set ``PVTI_OPTIONS='{"enable":"true"}'``

-You can also add extra tracepoints in your own code by using
+You can also add extra tracepoints in your own code by using :py:class:`poptorch.profiling.Channel`.

-.. autoclass:: poptorch.profiling.Channel
-   :members:

 IPU Model
 ---------